MP Estate Planning UK

 Steps in Valuing an Estate

-• Identify all assets: This includes properties, bank accounts, investments, and personal belongings.
+• Identify all assets located in Greece: This includes properties, bank accounts, investments, vehicles, and personal belongings.

-• Determine the value of each asset: Assets are valued at their market value at the time of the deceased’s passing.
+• Determine the value of each asset: Real estate is valued using the objective value system (which may be significantly lower than market value).
+Financial assets are valued at their balance or market price at the date of death.

-• Consider debts and liabilities: Any outstanding debts or liabilities are subtracted from the total asset value.
+• Deduct debts and liabilities: Any outstanding debts secured against Greek assets, as well as funeral expenses, are subtracted from the total value.

 A meticulously rendered scene depicting the Greek inheritance tax assessment process.
 In the foreground, a government official meticulously reviews official documents and ledgers, a focused expression on their face.
 The middle ground features a family gathered, expressions of concern and uncertainty as they await the assessment outcome.
 In the background, a stately government building stands, its columns and facade conveying a sense of gravitas.
 Soft, diffused lighting casts a contemplative mood, while the composition draws the viewer's eye through the various stages of the inheritance tax process.
 Executed with a realistic, photorealistic style that captures the weight and significance of this critical financial transaction.